samgeoesp/samgeoesp.github.io/index.md

 ### 10. Gaussian

 Gaussian is a program we use for electronic structure modelling.
-Although we can use many of gaussian's functionalities in the command line, it is often useful to access gaussian using gaussview.
+Although we can use many of Gaussian's functionalities in the command line, it is often useful to access Gaussian using Gaussview.
 This allows the visulation of molecules, and provides a useful interface for managing, running and analysing calculations.

-*Warning*: never run a calculation directly through gaussview.
+*Warning*: never run a calculation directly through Gaussview.
 Gaussian calculations should always be initiated in the command line using the relevant submission scripts (see job_submission folder)

 [Wiki of Gaussian error messages](https://docs.computecanada.ca/wiki/Gaussian_error_messages)